konnected-io/konnected-security/README.md

  1. Download and install the [NodeMCU PyFlasher tool](https://github.com/marcelstoer/nodemcu-pyflasher)
  1. Using PyFlasher, flash the latest firmware in the `firmware` directory of this repo at 115200 baud using flash mode `dio`.
- 1. Now you need to upload all the files in the `source-code` directory of this repo on to the device.
+ 1. Now you need to upload all the files in the `src` directory of this repo on to the device.
 If you're comfortable using Python, I recommend `nodemcu-uploader`.
 The command would look something like this:

     `C:\Python27\python.exe nodemcu-uploader --port=COM3 upload * --verify=raw`